 The Meatball Shop (several locations) used to be a favorite too, and Milana loves meatballs so we went one day for an early dinner.
 She loved the pasta with meatballs and I tried a few different meatballs and all were really good!
 The buffalo chicken were my favorite.

 If you go to Washington Square Park, walk the 2 minutes to Pommes Frites.
 We used to go here years ago and it’s still the same.
 Awesome fries with a ton of sauce options.

 And of course, we love dim sum!
 We went to the Golden Unicorn on a Sunday morning and the wait was super long.
 We waited nearly an hour but it was so worth it!
 They have traditional push carts however if you know what you like, it’s best to just ask the waiter to bring it as the room is huge and there aren’t many carts walking around.
-Our waiter told us he’s impressed that we know what we want by name, I guess he assumed we are typical tourists who have no idea what to order.
 We go to dim sum at least twice a month at home and are very familiar with the food so this was the perfect place for us.
 And they had really cute piggie buns filled with custard, which Milana loved!

 For dessert one day, we went to Max Brenner.
 We used to go here when we lived nearby and then Vegas got a location but that didn’t last very long.
 Still the same with some yummy chocolate desserts.
 They have food too, but I wouldn’t come here for food..just come for some chocolate!